AshokKumar2525/Security-Screening-System/learn.md

 __models/__: Contains the trained model weights (yolov5n_best.pt) and related configuration files (data.yaml) used for accessory detection.

 __yolov5/__: Includes a minimal set of files from the official Ultralytics YOLOv5 repository required to run inference with the custom-trained model.

+__tests/__: Holds unit test scripts for automated testing of certain modules to catch bug quickly.
+Like scripts for testing if the accessory detection working correctly, for face encoding saving and message modules.

 __encodings.pkl__: A binary file storing the precomputed face encodings and names, used to speed up face recognition in the main application.